-Generally, the female breasts develop under hormonal stimulation, which occurs during puberty, pregnancy/lactation and menopause.
+Generally, the female breasts develop under hormonal stimulation, which occurs during puberty, pregnancy and lactation, and menopause.
 It is always advisable to inform breast reduction patients that they may experience a certain amount of “regrowth” during these phases, as well as periods of weight gain.

 Can you see if I have breast cancer?

 Not really, although all excess breast tissue is sent to Pathology to be examined for breast cancer.
 It is impossible to completely examine and clear the breast tissue, which is reshaped during a breast reduction, without interrupting blood and nerve supply.
 Occult breast cancers are rarely encountered unless the breast reduction is in excess of 700gm/side.

 Conservation of lactation potential is done by preserving blood, nerve, and lactiferous duct structure by careful design and surgical technique.